 GOV 2: Strategic and Annual Planning

-The organization engages in an inclusive long-term strategic planning process, and annually conducts short-term planning, in support of its mission.
+The organization engages in an inclusive long-term strategic planning process, and annually conducts short-term planning to support its mission.

 NA The organization is a network management entity.

 Note: Please see the Governance Standards Tool Kit - Strategic Plan Template for additional guidance on this standard.